June 9, 2016

 - Patients requiring maximum assistance: assisted ambulation

-- Patients requiring moderate assistance: to improve l independence in gait
+- Patients requiring moderate assistance: improve independence in gait

 - Selected patients: increased gait cycles and cardiovascular fitness training